CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 }
 ```

 Ta da!
 It's just `fastMod`.
 This seems... odd.
 Why did `fastMod` seem like a good idea at small vector sizes, but a terrible at large sizes?
 To explain this, we first need to look at the branch prediction rate.
-Here are branch misses for each input combination of `baseMod` for the original input sizes.
+Here are branch miss percentages for `baseMod` using the original input sizes.

 ```
-baseMod/16/32       42,529          branch-misses             #    0.01% of all branches
+baseMod/16/32       branch-misses    0.01% of all branches
-baseMod/16/128      51,761          branch-misses             #    0.01% of all branches
+baseMod/16/128      branch-misses    0.01% of all branches
-baseMod/16/224      67,636          branch-misses             #    0.01% of all branches
+baseMod/16/224      branch-misses    0.01% of all branches
-baseMod/64/32       42,040          branch-misses             #    0.01% of all branches
+baseMod/64/32       branch-misses    0.01% of all branches
-baseMod/64/128      47,719          branch-misses             #    0.01% of all branches
+baseMod/64/128      branch-misses    0.01% of all branches
-baseMod/64/224      58,502          branch-misses             #    0.02% of all branches
+baseMod/64/224      branch-misses    0.02% of all branches
-baseMod/256/32      1,182,454       branch-misses             #    0.40% of all branches
+baseMod/256/32      branch-misses    0.40% of all branches
-baseMod/256/128     1,179,800       branch-misses             #    0.40% of all branches
+baseMod/256/128     branch-misses    0.40% of all branches
-baseMod/256/224     1,185,037       branch-misses             #    0.40% of all branches
+baseMod/256/224     branch-misses    0.40% of all branches
-baseMod/1024/32     414,946         branch-misses             #    0.11% of all branches
+baseMod/1024/32     branch-misses    0.11% of all branches
-baseMod/1024/128    414,029         branch-misses             #    0.11% of all branches
+baseMod/1024/128    branch-misses    0.11% of all branches
-baseMod/1024/224    423,683         branch-misses             #    0.11% of all branches
+baseMod/1024/224    branch-misses    0.11% of all branches
 ```

 And here are the results for `fastMod`.

 ```
-fastMod/16/32       44,052          branch-misses             #    0.00% of all branches
+fastMod/16/32       branch-misses    0.00% of all branches
-fastMod/16/128      45,134          branch-misses             #    0.00% of all branches
+fastMod/16/128      branch-misses    0.00% of all branches
-fastMod/16/224      165,187         branch-misses             #    0.01% of all branches
+fastMod/16/224      branch-misses    0.01% of all branches
-fastMod/64/32       69,907          branch-misses             #    0.01% of all branches
+fastMod/64/32       branch-misses    0.01% of all branches
-fastMod/64/128      75,747          branch-misses             #    0.01% of all branches
+fastMod/64/128      branch-misses    0.01% of all branches
-fastMod/64/224      972,921         branch-misses             #    0.07% of all branches
+fastMod/64/224      branch-misses    0.07% of all branches
-fastMod/256/32      1,401,461       branch-misses             #    0.22% of all branches
+fastMod/256/32      branch-misses    0.22% of all branches
-fastMod/256/128     151,744         branch-misses             #    0.01% of all branches
+fastMod/256/128     branch-misses    0.01% of all branches
-fastMod/256/224     11,978,222      branch-misses             #    0.71% of all branches
+fastMod/256/224     branch-misses    0.71% of all branches
-fastMod/1024/32     4,972,570       branch-misses             #    0.66% of all branches
+fastMod/1024/32     branch-misses    0.66% of all branches
-fastMod/1024/128    6,387,262       branch-misses             #    0.65% of all branches
+fastMod/1024/128    branch-misses    0.65% of all branches
-fastMod/1024/224    29,981,203      branch-misses             #    2.79% of all branches
+fastMod/1024/224    branch-misses    2.79% of all branches
 ```

-Notice how there are almost 0% branch misses for both benchmarks?
+Notice no variant of `fastMod` has many branch misses?
 That should be an immediate red flag.
-If our branch for conditionally performing modulo is based on a random input, we'd expect the branch predictor have a difficult time predicting the outcome.
-If the branch is skewed one direction, we'd expect the branch preductor unit (BPU) to perform better (i.e., for the `ceil=32` and `ceil=224`, cases where we almost always perform modulo, or almost never do).
-So why are we seeing roughly the same miss-prediction rate for all three cases?
+If our branch for conditionally performing modulo uses a random input, we'd expect the branch predictor have a difficult time predicting the outcome.
+If the branch is skewed one direction, we'd expect the branch preductor unit (BPU) to perform better (i.e., for the `ceil=32` and `ceil=224`).
+Those would be cases where we almost always perform modulo, or almost never do.
+So why are we seeing roughly the same miss-prediction rate for every `ceil` value?

 It's the input data!
-We create one vector of random numbers, and re-use those random numbers for every iteration of the benchmarking loop.
-That means that the branch predictor can learn the branch outcomes from the first few iterations of the benchmark, and predict them with a high degree of accuracy for the remainder of the iterations.
-When we increase the size of the vectors, we put more pressure on the BPU.
-We're not measuring how `fastMod` performs with random input data, we're measuring how it performs with random input data *and* almost perfect branch prediction.
+We create one vector of random numbers before the benchmark loop, and re-use those random numbers for every iteration.
+That means the BPU can learn the branch outcomes from the first few iterations of the benchmark, and predict them (with a high degree of accuracy) for subsequent iterations.
+We're not measuring how `fastMod` performs with random input data, we're measuring how it performs with random input data *and* nearly perfect branch prediction.

+## Accounting for Branch Prediction

 The BPU has a finite amount of state to record information about branch outcome history.
 When we use larger vector sizes, the BPU stops being able to "memorize" all the branch outcomes.
 It's only at this point where our input stream of data starts to look like a random input stream of data, and not just a repeated pattern.

 Don't believe me?
 Good!
 Stay skeptical.
 Make people prove their assertions.
 Let's place a cap on the number of iterations of our `fastMod` benchmark.
 We'll test 1, 1000, and 100000 iterations.
 Note, with fewer iterations, the timing information will be less stable (i.e., you may see the inconsistent timing results).
 To roughly account for this, I ran the test multiple times am reporting the best results for each iteration step.
 We don't need to be extremely precise here, as there will already be a _huge_ difference in performance.

-Here were the results for iterations=1.
+Here were the results for `iterations=1`.

 ```
 ------------------------------------------------------------------------